Blackwood's Magazine: History

 Literature scholar William B. Cairns considered Blackwood's the most important British literary periodical between 1815 and 1833.
 The editors of a six-volume 2016 academic collection of Blackwood's articles called it "the most brilliant, troubling, acerbic and imaginative periodical of the post-Napoleonic age".
 Literature scholar Fritz Fleischmann described the magazine as subscribing to an "aesthetic belief in original thoughts expressed in bold and forceful language".
 The editor of a 1959 academic Blackwood's collection used the words "riotous" and "blackguardly".
 Literature scholar Jonathan Elmer described it as "a journal that took pleasure in self-conscious play with pseudonym, puffery, and scurrilous critique."
 Despite publishing Neal, Maga became famous for attacking American culture.

 Important contributors included: George Eliot, Joseph Conrad, John Buchan, George Tomkyns Chesney, Samuel Taylor Coleridge, Felicia Hemans, James Hogg, Charles Neaves, Thomas de Quincey, Elizabeth Clementine Stedman, William Mudford, Margaret Oliphant, Hugh Clifford, Mary Margaret Busk and Frank Swettenham.
 Robert Macnish contributed under the epithet, Modern Pythagorean.
 It was an open secret that Charles Whibley contributed anonymously his Musings without Methods to the Magazine for over twenty-five years.
 T. S. Eliot described them as "the best sustained piece of literary journalism that I know of in recent times".

 World War II is considered Magas turning point.
 The magazine was subject to paper rationing, the allotment being based on the company's worst year, 1939.
 After the war, Blackwood's competed poorly with new magazines and suffered from reduced interest in literary magazines.
 By the early 1970s, the magazine gained a reputation for being dated and was largely rejected by younger authors and readers.
 Subscriptions declined over that decade.

-Editorship remained exclusively in the hands of Blackwood family members through Douglas Blackwood, great-great-gandson of William Blackwood, who served in that role from 1948 through 1976.
+Editorship remained exclusively in the hands of Blackwood family members through Douglas Blackwood, great-great-grandson of William Blackwood, who served in that role from 1948 through 1976.
 Douglas Blackwood's successor was James Hogg, who remained in the role through the final issue in December 1980.